corelight/zeek2es/Readme.md

   fswatch -m poll_monitor --event Created -r /data/logs/zeek |  awk '/^.*\/(conn|dns|http)\..*\.log\.gz$/' | parallel -j 16 ./process_log.sh {} :::: -
 ```

 You will need to edit these scripts and command lines according to your environment.

+Any files having a name of a log such as `conn_filter.txt` in the `lambda_filter_file_dir`, by default your home directory, will be applied as a lambda
+filter file to the corresponding log input.
+This allows you to set up all of your filters in one directory and import multiple log files with
+that set of filters in one command with [process_logs_as_datastream.sh](process_logs_as_datastream.sh).

 The following lines should delete all Zeek data in ElasticSearch no matter if you use indices or
 data streams, or these helper scripts: